serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 *afterLoadEntity* is called after an entity or a new entity is loaded into dialog.

-> Please not that entity is loaded in a later phase, so it won't be available in dialog constructor.
+> Please note that entity is loaded in a later phase, so it won't be available in dialog constructor.

 *this.EntityId* refers to the identity value of the currently loaded entity.
 In new record mode, it is null.